xrdocs/automation/_tutorials/wae-smart-licensing.md

 ### Generate registration token using Cisco Smart Software Manager

-In order to do this, proceed to software.cisco.com and select **Smart Software Manager > Manage Licenses**.
+The next step is to generate a registration token to register the WAE Server with Smart Licensing.
+Proceed to software.cisco.com and select **Smart Software Manager > Manage Licenses**.

 Under **General > Product Instance Registration Tokens**, select **New Token**.
-Enter the description, expiry date and desired number of users.
+Enter the description, expiry date, and desired number of users.
 After the registration token is generated, download the file.
 Use a text editor to open and copy the **Token string** for use in the next step.

 ### Enable and register WAE server for Smart Licensing

 Login to WAE Web UI (https://<wae-ip-address>:8443/) using the admin user and password.
-On the WAE Web UI Dashboard, select Smart Licensing.
+On the WAE Web UI Dashboard, select **Smart Licensing**.

 ![WAE WebUI Smart Licensing Selection]({{site.baseurl}}/images/screenshot 2021-08-19 14.19.34.png)

-Select Enable Smart Licensing
+Next, select **Enable Smart Licensing**

 ![Enable Smart Licensing Selection]({{site.baseurl}}/images/screenshot 2021-08-19 14.20.24.png)

-Select Register in order to register WAE with Cisco Smart Software Licensing.
+Then, select **Register** in order to register WAE server with Cisco Smart Software Licensing.

 ![Smart Software License Registration]({{site.baseurl}}/images/screenshot 2021-08-19 21.51.31.png)

-Enter the Token string into the Product Instance Registration Token text box and select Register.
-If the registration is successful, you will be prompted with the message Registration completed successfully.
+Enter the **Token string** into the registration token text box and select **Register**.
+If the registration is successful, you will be prompted **Registration completed successfully**.

 ### Select desired licenses

-You may now select the desired licenses along with the node count. **Do not press enter after entering the required node count**.
-When you are done with the selection, select **Submit** at the bottom of the page.
+You may select the desired licenses and node count. **Do not press enter after entering the node count**.
+When you are done with selection, select **Submit** at the bottom of the page.

 ![Selecting Required Licenses]({{site.baseurl}}/images/screenshot 2021-08-19 21.40.44.png)

 ### Confirm License status

-After refreshing the page, the selected license and node count will be displayed on the WAE Smart Licensing UI.
+The selected license and node count will be displayed on the WAE Smart Licensing UI after a page refresh.

 ![Confirm license and count]({{site.baseurl}}/images/screenshot 2021-08-19 14.26.47.png)

-Running the **license_check** command on the WAE server will also show the licenses associated with this instance of WAE server.
+Running the **license_check** command on the WAE server will show the corresponding feature licenses associated with the WAE server, together with the expiration date, licensed nodes and compliance status.

 ```
 [wae@wae7 ~]$ license_check